 Cafe Clock

 Cafe Clock is one of my favourite places to eat in Marrakech, and a must-visit foodie stop for any visitor to the city.
 My love for Cafe Clock started to develop whilst spending a few days in Fes, where I devoured my way through their menu night after night.
 The second outpost of the Cafe Clock franchise opened in Marrakech a few years ago and has quickly become equally as popular as in Fes.
+There’s also one in Chefchaouen too now!

-However, unlike the Cafe Clock in Fes, which is a maze of tucked away rooms and terraces, the Cafe Clock in Marrakech is actually located around a 20 min walk from the famous Jmaa el Fna Square in an area called Derb Chtouka.
+However, unlike the Cafe Clock in Fes, which is a maze of tucked away rooms and terraces, the Cafe Clock in Marrakech is actually located around a 20 min walk from the famous Jemaa el Fna Square in an area called Derb Chtouka.

-The average price of a main meal here at Cafe Clock ranges from between 55 Dirham (£4.30) to 95 Dirham (£7.50).
+The average price of a main meal here at Cafe Clock ranges from between 40 Dirham (£3.20) to 110 Dirham (£8.80).
 You can check the menu for Cafe Clock here.

 You can see the location of Cafe Clock in Marrakech here on Google Maps.